Husband, partner, rock

 Her doctor wanted to surgically remove the malignant tumor in her armpit, pending further tests.
 They immediately scheduled Cindy to have a PET scan, bone scan, and another biopsy, which confirmed our worst fears—that her cancer had metastasized to her bones.
 Another tough blow.
 The good news was that there were only two very small spots.
 Talk about riding the highs and lows!

 At our next appointment, the doctor recommended the combination of IBRANCE and letrozole as a first-line, or initial, treatment for postmenopausal women with HR+/HER2- metastatic breast cancer, which is the type Cindy has.
 Cindy started on IBRANCE plus letrozole, which is an aromatase inhibitor.
-She has experienced side effects, including some hair loss, and sores in her mouth, as well as hot flashes, pain in her lower extremities, a small rash, tiredness, indigestion, and low white blood cell counts.
+She experienced side effects, including some hair loss, and sores in her mouth, as well as hot flashes, pain in her lower extremities, a small rash, tiredness, indigestion, and low white blood cell counts.
 Her dosage was reduced to help manage some of her side effects.
-So far, we have been pleased with her results.
-However, please remember that this has just been Cindy’s experience.
 Other people might experience other common side effects including infections or nausea.

 Focusing On The Positive

 One of my biggest challenges is to keep her positive when she sometimes starts to get negative.
 Whether her negativity is because she’s scared, apprehensive, or even just overwhelmed, I do my best to encourage her by stressing the good things, the positive reports, the great care provided by her doctors, and to trust her faith.
 I’m glad she shows her emotions.
 I would rather she share her negative feelings with me and not hold them in.
 And even then, those times are rare.
 She simply lives and tries to enjoy life every single day.